How to divide monomial by a monomial?

 2x

-Step 6: Bring down the next term from the dividend (6x) and write it next to the result obtained in Step 2.
+Step 6: Lower the next term of the dividend, 6x, and place it beside the result from Step 2.

 __________